blidblid/berglund/projects/angular-cli-hooks/README.md

 ### Step 2

-Add a `angular-cli-hooks.json` file to your project and add the name of the package of hooks.
+Add a `angular-cli-hooks.json` file to your project and add the name of the package of hooks

 ```json
 {